-Education
+Education Programs

-The Education programs are paid for entirely with interest revenues generated by the Trust Fund.
-As a result, an absence of appropriations for FY 2023 will not impact the normal operation of the Education programs, other than approval of the FY 2023 set-aside for NNI.
-Education program employees will be exempt from furlough because their salaries are paid for by interest revenues generated by the Trust Fund.
-In addition, interest revenues from the Trust Fund is used to fund a portion of the salary of employees with agency-wide responsibilities, as discussed further below.
+Except as described above for FY 2023, Education Programs are paid for entirely with interest revenues generated by the Trust Fund.
+As a result, an absence of appropriations for FY 2024 will not impact the normal operation of the Education Programs, other than approval of the FY 2024 set-aside for NNI.
+Education Programs employees will be exempt from furlough because their salaries are paid for by interest revenues generated by the Trust Fund.
+In addition, interest revenues from the Trust Fund are used to fund a portion of the salary of employees with agency-wide responsibilities, as discussed further below.

-Until there is a full-year appropriation designated for NNI, a prorated set-aside covering the duration of any continuing resolution period of appropriations may be provided, based on the FY 2022 set-aside amount and at the determination of the Udall Foundation Executive Director.
-NNI employees are not employees of the Federal government so a lapse in appropriations will not require the furlough of NNI's staff and will not affect NNI operations, except insofar as the failure to set aside funds might impact NNI's financial position.
+Until there is a full-year appropriation designated for NNI, a prorated set-aside covering the duration of any continuing resolution period of appropriations may be provided based on the FY 2023 set-aside amount and at the determination of the Udall Foundation Executive Director.
+NNI employees are not employees of the Federal Government, so a lapse in appropriations will not require the furlough of NNI's staff and will not affect NNI operations, except insofar as the failure to set aside funds might impact NNI's financial position.